espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Nantambu Chime-Ringer Dedication.md

 * * *

-**Special** You can't select another dedication feat until you have gained two other feats from the [[PF2e Journals/Archetypes/Nantambu Chime-Ringer|Nantambu Chime-Ringer]] archetype.
+**Special** You can't select another dedication feat until you have gained two other feats from the [[Nantambu Chime-Ringer|Nantambu Chime-Ringer]] archetype.

 *Source: Pathfinder #170: Spoken on the Song Wind* *OGL*